-NORD gratefully acknowledges Angela C. Cheung, MD, FRCPC, Research Fellow, Mayo Clinic, Rochester, MN, and the Canadian PBC Society, for assistance in the preparation of this report.
+NORD gratefully acknowledges Angela C. Cheung, MD, FRCPC, Associate Professor, The Ottawa Hospital, Ottawa, Canada, and the Canadian PBC Society, for assistance in the preparation of this report.

-Primary biliary cholangitis (PBC) is a chronic, or long lasting, progressive liver disorder that mostly affects women and usually appears during middle age.
-PBC leads to inflammation and scarring of the small bile ducts (the plumbing system of the liver which transports bile, the substance that helps digest fat).
-When PBC is very severe, it can lead to yellow discoloration of the skin (jaundice).
-If PBC is untreated, it can lead to cirrhosis, or scarring of the entire liver, which can lead to liver failure.
-PBC is divided into four stages, with stage 1 being early disease, where this is no significant scarring, to stage 4, or which is defined by cirrhosis.
+Primary biliary cholangitis (PBC) is a chronic (e.g.,long lasting), progressive liver disorder that mostly affects women and usually appears during middle age.
+Approximately 25% of patients with PBC are women younger than 40 years of age, and about 10% of patients are men.
+PBC leads to inflammation and scarring of the small bile ducts (the ‘plumbing’ system of the liver which transports bile, the substance that helps digest fat).
+When PBC is very severe, it can lead to yellow discoloration of the skin (jaundice), which occurs when bilirubin levels rise above 2 to 3mg/dL or 34 to 51 µmol/L).
+If PBC is untreated or there is incomplete response to medical treatment, it can lead to cirrhosis (e.g., scarring of the entire liver), which can lead to liver failure.
+PBC is divided into four stages from stage 1 (early disease, without significant scarring of the liver) to stage 4 (cirrhosis).
 Although the exact cause of PBC is unknown, it is thought that it is likely due to a combination of factors such as autoimmune (when a person’s own immune system attacks their body), genetic, and environmental factors.

 The most common symptoms of PBC are: